maxproske/learn-supply-chain-security/README.md

 - In 2017, NotPetya was compromised through malware inserted in their M.E.Doc updater, leading to $10B economic loss.
 - In 2020, SolarWinds was compromised through their Orion build server, infecting 18K customers.
 - In 2021, Codecov was compromised through their CI bash uploader, leaking the credentials of hundreds of orgs.
-- In 2024, **xz** was narrowly thwarted when a malicious open source maintainer attempted to insert a backdoor targetted at OpenSSH.
+- In 2024, **xz** was narrowly thwarted when a rogue maintainer nearly backdoored OpenSSH.
 It was only caught because ssh took 0.5 seconds longer, dubbed "500 ms to midnight".
-Ubuntu 24 LTS had 15 packages that depended on `xz-utils`, including git itself, and was delayed a week while they rebuilt.
+Ubuntu 24 LTS delayed its release due to 15 packages depending on xz, including git itself.

 ## Continuous Security within the SDLC